 In connection with entering into the Hercules Credit Facility in 2015, the Company issued to Hercules a warrant to purchase 397,932 shares of Series 4 convertible preferred stock.
 The Company determined the fair value of the convertible preferred stock warrant shares was \$0.3 million, which was recorded as a debt discount and a convertible preferred stock warrant liability, as discussed further in Note 8.
-In connection with the first amendment, the Company issued to Hercules an additional warrant to purchase 79,587 shares of Series 4 convertible preferred stock.
+In connection with the first amendment, the Company determined the fair value of the convertible preferred stock warrant liability of the convertible preferred stock warrant to purchase 79,587 shares of Series 4 convertible preferred stock.
 The Company determined the fair value of the convertible preferred stock warrant was \$0.1 million, which was recorded as a debt discount and a convertible preferred stock warrant liability, as discussed further in Note 8.
 In connection with the Amended Hercules Credit Facility in 2019, the Company issued to Hercules a warrant to purchase 36,630 shares of common stock warrants.
 The Company determined the fair value of the common stock warrant was \$0.1 million, which was recorded as a debt discount and classified as equity in additional paid-in capital.
 The warrant is exercisable for 10 years, and will automatically exercise upon the initial public offering.